SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Southwest Airlines Co. of a Class Action Lawsuit and a Lead Plaintiff Deadline of March 13, 2023 - (NYSE: LUV)

 NEW YORK, Jan.
-18, 2023 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Southwest Airlines Co..
+25, 2023 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Southwest Airlines Co.

 Shareholders who purchased shares of LUV during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.